 Head Coach – Zach Wilson

 Zach has been involved in competitive swimming for 18 years.
 He has competed at various levels including YMCA Nationals, high school swimming, and the collegiate level at Bloomsburg University where he served as Captain of the Husky’s Swim Team.
-The past five years Zach has been able to bring his swimming experience to the coaching side of the sport serving as a coach at Oxford High School and most recently at CB South High School.
+The past eight years Zach has been able to bring his swimming experience to the coaching side of the sport serving as a coach at Oxford High School and most recently at CB South High School.
 Coach Zach brings a strong background in strength/dryland training as well as knowledge of technique and stroke mechanics to WST.
 Zach is extremely excited to be a part of WST and ready for another great season.

 Assistant Coach – Jim Tate